mikolajkalwa/nodejs-validator-benchmark/README.md

 * yup was not able to correctly validate value of `requested_at` field out of the box .
 When using `yup.date` method, yup tries to perform the validation by passing the input into the `Date` constructor.
 It results in a faulty validation.
 For example, string of value: `"1"` is transformed to Date object `2000-12-31T23:00:00.000Z`.
 Trying to resolve this behaviuour by enabling strict validation (which disables the casting) results in failed validation in case of string fullfiling the requierements of ISO 8601 norm.
 In order to properly validate content of `requested_at` I decided to combine `yup.string` with `isISO8601` from `validator` library.

 ### Results
 Cronometro outputs summarized test results in a table.
 More details can be obtained from the results object using the API.
-Since the benchmark included 10 000 000 samples and the results were quite stable (worst-case tolerance was ± 0.15 %), I'll focus on the average time needed to validate an object.
+Benchmark included 10 000 000 samples and the results were stable.

 #### Types only validation